twinleaf/twinleaf-rust/twinleaf-tools/README.md

 # Twinleaf I/O Tools in Rust

 This repository contains a set of tools that are useful for working with Twinleaf quantum sensors and accessories.
+The repository contains the twinleaf library and a set of command line tools: a proxy, a utility, and a data monitoring tool.

+## Proxy

-The primary tool is the proxy, which makes the device available via ethernet:
+The proxy makes the device's serial port available via ethernet, and supports multiple simultaneous client connections to a single device:

 		tio-proxy --auto

 When there are more than one serial port available, it is necessary to specify the port

-		[linux]> tio-proxy -r /dev/ttyACM0
+		[linux]  > tio-proxy -r /dev/ttyACM0
-		[macOS]> tio-proxy -r /dev/cu.usbserialXXXXXX
+		[macOS]  > tio-proxy -r /dev/cu.usbserialXXXXXX
-		[wsl1] > tio-proxy -r COM3
+		[windows]> tio-proxy.exe -r COM3

 When a sensor is attached to a hub at port `0`, it is possible to proxy the data directly to that port using the `-s` flag: